Beat the Heat: Tips for Seniors to Stay Safe and Healthy This Summer

 It is imperative that all seniors have an emergency checklist with phone numbers in an easy-to-access area.

 Seniors are much more vulnerable to the harmful effects of heat, and should make a conscious effort to avoid exposure as much as possible.
 Movie theaters and libraries provide welcome, cool spaces.
-Additionally, local agencies on agency may have programs to assist seniors who have limited access to air conditioners.
+Additionally, local agencies may have programs to assist seniors who have limited access to air conditioners.

 However, summer is also a time to embrace the outdoors.
 Proper preparation accompanied by reacting appropriately to changes in the body will ensure that you, or your elderly loved ones, will have a safe and enjoyable summer.